danstarns/graphql-code-directive/README.md

 ### Is it testable ?

-Unit testing could become cumbersome, this is because you would have to parse the AST in order to access the `source`.
-You can however write solid intergration tests, why not checkout [https://www.apollographql.com/docs/apollo-server/testing/testing/](https://www.apollographql.com/docs/apollo-server/testing/testing/) ?
+Unit testing could become cumbersome, this is because you would have to parse the definitions into an AST in order to access the `source`.
+You can however write solid integration tests, why not checkout [https://www.apollographql.com/docs/apollo-server/testing/testing/](https://www.apollographql.com/docs/apollo-server/testing/testing/) ?

+### Can I use the new Schema Directives ?

+Yes!
+There are 3 exports:

+1. `typeDefs` - A string of the directives type definitions
+2. `CodeDirective` - A legacy `SchemaDirectiveVisitor` that you are most likely to be familiar with
+3. `codeDirective` - A functional approach to schema directives that returns a transformer

 ## Licence

-This software was made on a sunday afternoon with some beer 🍻 under the MIT licence.
+MIT licence.